aky3dze/LITA-Projects/Customer Segmentation for a Subscription Service/README.md

 | South | 5064 |
 | West	| 5044 |

-The North has the highest number of cancelled subscriptions, followed by the South region.
+_Insight:_ The North has the highest number of cancelled subscriptions, followed by the South region.

 **Total number of active and canceled subscriptions**
 ````sql